 CFUW BC Council

-A voluntary, self-funded, non-profit organizations with 22 clubs across the BC province, which is affiliated with CFUW and Graduate Women International (GWI).
+A voluntary, self-funded, non-profit organization with 21 clubs across the BC province.
+BC Council is affiliated with CFUW and Graduate Women International (GWI).
 Its mandate is to promote education and life-long learning, to encourage the participation of members in their communities and to enhance the status of women and girls.

 Canadian Federation of University Women (CFUW) is a national organization founded in 1919 working to ensure that all girls and women have equal opportunities and equal access to quality education within a peaceful and secure environment where their human rights are respected.
-In August 2019 CFUW celebrates 100 years as an organization and will be celebrating in Winnipeg, Manitoba.
-More information to come…..
+In August 2019 CFUW celebrated in Winnipeg, Manitoba 100 years as an organization.

 Graduate Women International (GWI)